inv4fee2020/pli_node_conf/node_autosetup.md

 6. In about 12-15mins you should have a node running and ready to progress with the Remix steps.

 7. **IMPORTANT** Be sure to record the auto created credentials that are output to the screen.
-These are also writted to the node vars file in the $HOME folder
+These are also written to the node vars file in the $HOME folder.

 |<img src="https://github.com/inv4fee2020/docs_pli/blob/main/images/plinode_autosetup_creds_2022-03-29.png" width=70% height=70%>|
 |---|